Matthew Guglielmetti

-Matthew Louis Guglielmetti Jr., also known as "Matty" (born 1948), is the underboss of the New England-based Patriarca crime family of La Cosa Nostra.
+Matthew Louis Guglielmetti Jr., also known as "Matty" (born 1948), is the underboss or sottocapo of the New England-based Patriarca crime family of La Cosa Nostra.
 Guglielmetti is closely aligned with former family boss Luigi Mannochio.

 Criminal career

 Guglielmetti is a second-generation gangster who began his documented criminal career in 1984, when he and his father, Matthew L. Guglielmetti Sr. were arrested for hijacking a truckload of Canadian whisky.
 However, the case was later dropped.
 In 1989, while the Patriarca family was in the midst of an internal factional war, Guglielmetti came to the attention of law enforcement authorities when it was discovered that he had attempted to act as a peace broker.
 In return for his efforts, he inherited the rackets previously overseen by the murdered underboss William Grasso.
 On October 20, 1989, Guglielmetti was recorded by the Federal Bureau of Investigation (FBI) while the Patriarca family conducted a Mafia induction ceremony in Medford, Massachusetts.
 As a result, Guglielmetti ended up doing nearly five years at Federal Correctional Institution, Sandstone in Sandstone, Minnesota during the 1990s after pleading guilty to federal racketeering charges in Hartford, Connecticut.
 After his release, he resumed his criminal activities and soon presided over gambling and loan sharking for the Patriarca family.